Numerical methods and analytic results for one-dimensional strongly interacting spinor gases: Numerical results

 The momentum distributions for bosons have the characteristic shape of a quasicondensate with a large number of particles with momenta close to $k=0$ while in the case of fermions they are similar to the momentum distribution of spinless noninteracting fermions above a flat background \cite{DBS16}.
+Some of the previous numerical investigations of the momentum distribution for trapped and homogeneous multicomponent systems can be found in \cite{OS90,DVLR15,YGP15,DBS16,DJAR16,JY16,JY17,JY18,PV20,OPCA23,COAP23}.
 A distinctive feature of the fermionic distribution is the presence of small oscillations with the number of maxima equaling the number of particles in each component.
 In both cases the momentum distributions have wide tails and for large values of $k$ they behave like $\lim_{k\rightarrow \infty} n_\sigma(k)\sim C_\sigma/k^4$ with $C_\sigma$ the Tan contacts \cite{Tan08a,Tan08b,Tan08c,OD03,VZM12, BZ11,PK17}.
 The $1/k^4$ tail is an universal feature of systems with contact interactions and the contacts are experimentally measurable.
 While the total contact $C=\sum_{\sigma=1}^\kappa C_\sigma$ can be obtained from the groundstate energy of the spin chain (\ref{sc}) the contacts for each component need to be computed using other methods.
 In Fig.~\ref{fig2}c) and \ref{fig2}d) we present the dependence on population imbalance of the contacts for each component, $C_\sigma$, and total contact, $C$, for a trapped two-component system with $N=26$.
 The contacts are obtained by fitting the tails of the momentum distributions [see Fig.~\ref{fig2}a) and \ref{fig2}b)].
 In the bosonic case $C$ is independent of imbalance but the individual contacts increase and decrease linearly as a function of $N_\downarrow$.
 This is to be expected when we take into account that we consider the inter- and intra-particle interactions to be equal and that the contacts are directly proportional with the interaction energy.
 In the fermionic case the individual contacts are equal, for an analytical proof see \cite{BZ11,PK17}, and they are a monotonically increasing, but not linearly, function of $N_\downarrow$ with the maximum attained for the balanced system.
 For the same value of imbalance the total contact of the bosonic system is larger than the fermionic one resulting in a wider momentum distribution in the tails.